-However, under the Value for Money Standard issued by the Regulator of Social Housing in April 2018 and the subsequent Value for Money Metrics Technical Note Guidance updated in May 2021, registered providers with a stock of less than 1,000 units are required to publish their VfM metrics.
-These are shown below and are in addition to the overall approach taken to achieving value for money by the Board of the Corporate Trustee.
+Under the Value for Money Standard issued by the Regulator of Social Housing in April 2018 and the subsequent Value for Money Metrics Technical Note Guidance updated in May 2021, registered providers with a stock of less than 1,000 units are required to publish their Value for Money metrics.
+These are shown below for the Charity and are in addition to the overall approach taken to achieving value for money agreed by the Board of Anchor Hanover Group as Corporate Trustee and managing agent.